hialin/hial/doc/issues.md

 # List of Todos and other Issues

+- support diff  ./file.json^json^tree  ./file.xml^xml^tree
+- add general tree store format, use it for some of the interpretations
+- each interp in its own subdirectory
 - when pprint-ing, collapse multiple lines with just dot (cell with no value) into one line
     - automatically reduce search tree when too much data is being printed
 - selector expression argument for get_all (mongo case)